 You have to unplug it and wait approx 5-10 minutes.
 When you plug it back in it will run up to operating pressure and then shut off again.
 Only to not cycle when the pressure gets below 80psi.

-Chris, as a comment here, could you please tell me what happens when the pressure in the compressor tank drops to below the normal cut in pressure?
-Does the compressor try to start and it cannot, or does the pressure just drop down past the normal cut in pressure setting, and nothing at all happens… no clicks, no whirring, no noise?
+Chris, as a comment here, could you please tell me what happens when the pressure in the compressor tank drops below the normal cut-in pressure?
+Does the compressor try to start and it cannot, or does the pressure just drop down past the normal cut-in pressure setting, and nothing at all happens… no clicks, no whirring, no noise?